slifszyc/aframe/docs/introduction/index.md

 A-Frame is based on top of HTML, making it simple to get started.
-But A-Frame is not just a 3D scene graph nor a markup language; the core is a powerful entity-component framework that provides an declarative, extensible, and composable structure to [three.js].
+But A-Frame is not just a 3D scene graph nor a markup language; the core is a powerful entity-component framework that provides a declarative, extensible, and composable structure to [three.js].

 A-Frame supports most VR headsets such as Vive, Rift, Daydream, GearVR,